 However, the effects of having a cesarean are significant and need to be weighed carefully against natural birth.
 To ease the effects it has on a woman’s body, a physical therapist trained in surgery recovery is the quickest way to getting back on track.

 The surgery itself lasts about 45 minutes, during which a small horizontal incision is made above the pubic bone.
 The doctor proceeds to cut through the skin, connective tissue, and muscles, to open up the uterus.
 The baby is pulled out through the surgically cut opening and the opening is then stitched back up and the woman is sent to recover.

-This is an especially difficult time for your body, not only have your abdominal muscles been stretched out for the past nine months, but now they have to be retrained and strengthened after a major surgery.
-In post-operation there is a risk of your brain losing the connection between your abdominal muscles and pelvic floor.
+This is an especially difficult time for your body, not only have your abdominal muscles been stretched out for the past nine months, but now they have to be retrained and strengthened after major surgery.
+In post-operation, there is a risk of your brain losing the connection between your abdominal muscles and the pelvic floor.

 When this happens you will be unable to control the deep abdominal/pelvic floor musculature, which assists with stabilizing the spine and pelvis.
 Post-surgery, these muscles often recover very slowly or, even once fully recovered, they can have difficulty working as efficiently as they did before.
 Without solid control of these muscle groups, controlling your pelvis can become difficult and painful during simple activities like walking.
 Additionally, bad habits can form leading to back, pelvic and abdominal pain, which will limit your return to normal daily activities.

 How can physical therapy help?
 Physical therapists are professionals trained in surgery recovery who can assist patients with retraining muscles to work effectively.
 A physical therapist can assist by teaching cueing techniques and progressive strengthening exercises with activation of the deep abdominal and pelvic floor muscles to improve overall stability.